LearnTeachCode/intro-javascript-class/week-3/3-2-debugging-challenges.md

 ## 3.2.4: Objects

-*Challenge 1: output should be an object with the key:value pairs 1:a and 2:b*
+*Challenge 1: output should be an object with the key:value pairs key1:a and key2:b*
 ```
 let myObject = [
-    1: a,
+    key1: a,
-    2: b
+    key2: b
 ];
 console.log(myObject);
 ```

-*Challenge 2: output should be the value stored in green*
+*Challenge 2: output should be the value "cholorophyll"*
 ```
 let myObject = {
   blue: 'ocean',